musevlt/mpdaf/doc/cube.rst

   @savefig Cube4.png width=4in
   In [4]: sp1.poly_spec(5).plot(color='r')

 In principle, the above procedure could be performed to each pixel by writing a nested loop over the X and Y axes of the cube.
-However, instead of using two loops, one can use the spectrum iterator method, `iter_spe <mpdaf.obj.iter_spe>` of the Cube object.
-In the following example this is used to iteratively extract the six spectra of a small 2 x 3 pixel sub-cube, and determine their peak
+However, instead of using two loops, one can use the spectrum iterator method, `~mpdaf.obj.iter_spe` of the Cube object.
+In the following example this is used to iteratively extract the six spectra of a small 2 x 3 pixel sub-cube, and determine their peak values:
-values:

 .. ipython::